 Authorities continued to impede the work of the Moroccan Association for Human Rights (AMDH), the country’s largest independent human rights group.
-As of January 13, authorities declined to process the administrative formalities for 74 of 99 AMDH local branches, impeding their ability to open new bank accounts or rent spaces, according to AMDH.
-The AMDH also reported that other civic groups were also affected by the authorities' denial of legal status or refusal to complete administrative procedures, including groups that work on violence against women and youth groups.
+Authorities have historically declined to process the administrative formalities for dozens of AMDH local branches, impeding their ability to open new bank accounts or rent spaces, according to the AMDH.
+The AMDH has reported that other civic groups are also affected by authorities' denial of legal status or refusal to complete administrative procedures, including groups that work on violence against women and youth groups.

 Women’s and Girls’ Rights